Toys for Toffs

 the early history of Chad Valley

 All of the soft toys produced at both Harborne and the Wrekin works carried a sew-in label, with most reading 'Hygienic Toys | Made in England | Chad Valley Co.' or Chad Valley Co.
 Limited and some abbreviated to simply 'Hygienic Toys England'.

-What set the Chad Valley items apart was the exceptional attention to detail.
+What set the Chad Valley items apart was their exceptional detail.
 Dresses were in authentic materials, finished with lace and neatly pleated.
-Faces were designed with great care, with the same attention to detail that came to characterise Royal Doulton's 'Lovely Ladies' series of porcelain dolls.
-Boy dolls proved very popular with the young ladies of the era, and - of course - were dressed in tweed sports jackets, trimmed with felt collars, gun bags and of course neck ties.
+Faces were designed with great care and hand-finished to a quality to rival Royal Doulton's porcelain 'Lovely Ladies'.
+Boy dolls proved very popular with the young ladies of the era, who loved their tweed sports jackets trimmed with felt collars, gun bags and of course neck ties.
 These were the types of clothes favoured by the country squires and aristocrats who bought the dolls.
 The popularity of the range rocketed when rumours circulated in 1937 that even the new Queen of England was a fan!

-Shortcuts to related content in the Woolworths Museum
+Shortcuts to related content

 Wonders from Woolies